coolcat1711/ensh-survival-guide/drafts/torrenting-metasearch.md

 For other Linux users:
 1. Go to [Jackett's Github Page](https://github.com/Jackett/Jackett/releases/)
-3. You may check your architecture with "uname -m" command but on most computers, it's probably AMDx64. x86_64 = AMDx64, aarch64 = ARM64, armv<number> = ARM32,
+3. You may check your architecture with the "uname -m" command but on most computers, it's probably AMDx64. x86_64 = AMDx64, aarch64 = ARM64, armv<number> = ARM32,
 4. Click on "Jackett.Binaries.Linux<your architecture>.tar.gz"
 TODO
 Try the "Musl" one if it doesn't work